Yuan-Meng/personal_website_2.0/content/posts/career_reflection/index.md

 Later, I read [Merih Taze](https://www.engineerssurvivalguide.com/)'s and [Gergely Orosz](https://www.engguidebook.com/)'s witty and pragmatic {{< sidenote "career books" >}}I was once averse to "career books", thinking they were written by cynical engineers monetizing common sense.
 I was unexpectedly touched by how sincere and even emotional Merih Taze was when recounting his career beginning, and by how much he knows about climbing the career ladder and playing office politics, yet still promotes curiosity and passion rather than being fixated on levels and promotions.
 My favorite Staff+ engineers are like that, and that's who I aspire to be one day.{{< /sidenote >}}.
 I've also built a career I'm proud of.
 Last week, I began my second job at Pinterest, one of my dream companies as an ML engineer.
 Now feels like a good time to share lessons from the books and re-imagine how I'd start my career all over again to advocate for myself more explicitly and aim for longer-term growth.
 I share this post with ambitious yet perhaps confused early career engineers.

+# Play the Long Game

-# Choose A Company
+## Choose A Company

-## Hexagon of Impossibility

 Everyone dreams of working for a company that offers competitive compensation, rapid career growth, excellent work-life balance, high job security, and hopefully visa sponsorship.
 A company meeting all 6 criteria may exist, but only during 2021-2022 tech boom or in your dreams.
 If there is such a place right now, nobody wants to leave, so no headcount can be created 😅.
 Something's gotta give.

-{{< figure src="https://www.dropbox.com/scl/fi/nbcj1mzc1zkjbi1d36nsr/Screenshot-2024-12-21-at-11.44.01-PM.png?rlkey=ye7lujw71w0ql5zts1ywavf1x&st=u98le99e&raw=1" caption="No companies hiring right now can satisfy all requirements of a dream job..." width="600">}}
+{{< figure src="https://www.dropbox.com/scl/fi/nbcj1mzc1zkjbi1d36nsr/Screenshot-2024-12-21-at-11.44.01-PM.png?rlkey=ye7lujw71w0ql5zts1ywavf1x&st=u98le99e&raw=1" caption="Hexagon of impossibility: No companies hiring right now can satisfy all requirements of a dream job..." width="600">}}

-## Something's Gotta Give

 As an immigrant living in an HCOL area, I think of good compensation, visa sponsorship, and job security as must-haves for me.
 Companies that satisfy these constraints have to trade off among great WLB, rapid growth, and transferable (as opposed to niche/internal) skills:

 1. **High-growth established companies**: At famously fast-paced companies like Meta and DoorDash, promotions at lower levels (E3 $\rightarrow$ E4 $\rightarrow$ E5) come quickly if you work hard on a core team with strong business needs, and compensation can be exceptional if you join when the stock price is low.
 However, WLB may take a toll, as stakeholders and leadership will monitor your work very closely, and you'll likely work on launch after launch non-stop.
 2. **High-growth startups**: At top AI startups like OpenAI or Anthropic, base salaries are even higher (e.g., ~$300K for E5, which beats E7 base salaries at most tech companies), but the stock compensation is paper money and WLB is more challenging since the work is more cutting-edge, the teams are smaller, priorities shift faster, and your job depends on the launches.
 3. **Stable established companies**: Companies such as LinkedIn, Google, Airbnb, and Pinterest were once known for good WLB but slower promotion to the senior (E5) level --- particularly the first two.
-In this market, however, w culture has become more intense almost everywhere, especially on cash cow 🐮 teams.
+In this market, however, work culture has become more intense almost everywhere, especially on cash cow 🐮 teams.

 When choosing my first job, I had just moved to the other side of the Bay and didn't have many friends around.
 My priority was to cram as much engineering knowledge as possible and take on as much work as I could to make up for a lack of direct impact I felt during my PhD.
 DoorDash was the perfect choice for that phase, and probably so was Meta.
 Over time, I wanted to become an expert of one domain, even at the expense of some {{< sidenote "scope" >}}DoorDash Ads has 10 MLE's working on ranking, whereas at Pinterest, several dozens of MLEs across multiple teams work on different stages of ranking.
 Naturally, MLEs at the same level own a much larger scope at the former.{{< /sidenote >}} and impact.
 Some friends thought I was crazy, whereas others supported my belief that career growth is not a sprint but a marathon, for which deep domain expertise goes a long way --- if you want to tech lead a cutting-edge ML team  someday.

 So, I interviewed with several type-2 and type-3 companies.
 Ultimately, I decided to join a type-3 company because, outside of work, I wanted to explore more of nature, invest more in personal relationships, be more active in sports, and enjoy more great food, sights, and conversations.
 I'm fine with being reasonably busy (~50 hours per week, maybe 60 before launches), but a 70-hour week at OpenAI or Anthropic might just be too much.
 In today's employer's market, you may not have many choices (you'll have some if you ace interviews; see {{< backlink "mle_interviews" "my post">}} for MLE interview tips).
 If you can decide what to do, be honest about what makes *your life* more fulfilling as a whole --- being a great ML engineer may just be a small part of it.

-## Play the Long Game
+## Whole Career Optimization

 > You career will likely be measured in decades, not by performance review cycles. --- *The Software Engineer's Guidebook*, ch.
 3, p.
 45

 I had a straightforward educational path: K-12 $\rightarrow$ undergrad $\rightarrow$ PhD.
 I used to think a "normal" engineering career would be just as linear: Junior (E3/E4) $\rightarrow$ Senior (E5) $\rightarrow$ Staff (E6) $\rightarrow$ Senior Staff (E7) $\rightarrow$ Principal (E8) $\rightarrow$ Distinguished (E9) $\rightarrow$ [FIRE](https://en.wikipedia.org/wiki/FIRE_movement).
 Then I realized getting to the Senior level fast means little since everyone gets there sooner or later, as it's the terminal level at most tech companies.
 By contrast, not everyone can or wants to go beyond that.
 Getting to Staff+ levels requires luck, budgets, and, more importantly, the very curiosity and passion that drove you to become an engineer in the first place.

 Engineer A might progress through E3/E4 $\rightarrow$ E5 $\rightarrow$ E6 promotions quickly at their current company but struggle to find Staff+ roles elsewhere if all they know is how to make things work in one particular environment.
 Meanwhile, Engineer B makes a lateral move or gets down-leveled to join a larger, more technically sophisticated company, but may find it easier to land Staff+ positions later on thanks to the technical depth/breadth/complexity they've learned to navigate.
 Over and again in Merih Taze's and Gergely Orosz's books and from my favorite Staff+ engineers, this message rings true: If you plan to build an engineering career over decades, play the long game.
 Chase your curiosity and passion, and one day you shall become a force of nature in your field.
 If this is not a life goal of yours, great --- you have even less of a reason to stress about levels and promotions.

+## Find A Mentor
+- **Mentor `==` personalized career book**: Every realization you reach with blood, sweat, and tears may be learned more painlessly from a trusted mentor who has years of experience and can tailor their answers to your specific problem.
+My biggest regret at DoorDash was not seeking out a mentor earlier --- a Staff engineer liked my blog and reached out to me in my last 6 months, but the advice came but too late.
+Find a mentor early!
+- **What's in it for them?**: My biggest fear is wasting someone's time without giving anything in return.
+I have a lot to gain from a mentor, but what's in it for them?
+I asked several seasoned engineers this, and their answer was almost always that they enjoy seeing bright, motivated junior engineers grow --- like watching their younger selves.
+So the best you can do is show up to 1:1's with thoughtful questions, demonstrate consistent progress, and pay it forward to future junior engineers.
+- **Mentors provide perspectives**: Junior engineers may not lack technical depth --- they could be fresh PhDs who've published in the domain you're working on and interned at several big tech companies.
+What they usually lack is perspective: Is project X a gold mine or a landmine?
+Is person Y being mean or normal?...
+Having a mentor shed light on what you're going through helps you find the silver lining in what you otherwise see as a dead end.

 # Walk the Walk